whiteashes/OpenCV_BusinessCard/README.md

 - Getch

 Dependencies for Python could be installed via **pip** after installing Python with your package manager.
 A virtual environment is also necessary for Flask, so pip dependencies commands must be executed inside a venv.
+Paste this line after venv activation (read below):

-In **_utils/_** folder you could find a Bash script for your Unix like OS.
+> pip3 install opencv-python pytesseract flask pygetch

 <h2>Behaviour</h2>